-Washington DC DUI Lawyer
+Washington, DC DUI Lawyer

 The term “driving under the influence” often conjures disturbing images of vehicles driving erratically, swerving wildly across lanes, but the truth is that most DUI traffic stops are far less dramatic.
 In fact, most DUI arrests come after a stop for a minor traffic violation.
 Rather than being significantly inebriated, many drivers arrested for DUI simply failed to realize just how few drinks it takes to put someone over the legal limit.
+It is important to speak with a DC DUI attorney as soon as possible due to the damage a conviction might have on your employment.

 DUI Laws in DC